Xtron135/PCB-Data-Matrix-Reader/README.md

 > You can also develop this project using a normal Raspberry PI 5.
 Modify the connection accordingly based on your wiring configuration.

 ## Project Flow

 A lot of processes are involved in this project.
-This is a rough overview on how the flow of the code works.
+This is a rough overview of how the flow of the code works.

+1. Capturing the image of the PCB board.
+2. Detect and classify the existence and position of the Data Matrix on the board.
+3. Crop the Data Matrix image out from the main image.
+4. Read the content of the Data Matrix.
+5. Store the Data Matrix content in a txt file.
+6. Upload the content to online server/cloud API [Future]

+## Hardware Scope and Limitation

+- Maximum PCB Board size allowed to scan is around 27 x 27 cm
+- Captured image resolution is 640 x 640 px
+- The program should be able to read multiple Data Matrix at once.
+[Future]
+- The distance between the camera and the PCB Board needs to be around 30 cm.

 ## Reference